JanDeDobbeleer/oh-my-posh/docs/docs/segment-path.md

 - mapped_locations_enabled: `boolean` - replace known locations in the path with the replacements before applying the style. defaults to `true`
 - enable_hyperlink: `boolean` - displays an hyperlink for the path - defaults to `false`
+- mixed_threshold: `number` - the maximum length of a path segment that will be displayed when using `Mixed` - defaults to `4`

 ## Style